Ippudo Izakaya 16_9

 Ippudo may primarily be a ramen restaurant, but it’s not only just that.
 It’s also a really good izakaya and our second most favourite in Singapore.

-Oh, and if you’ve made it this far, to find out which is our favourite.
-It’s this one.
+Oh, and if you’ve made it this far to find out which is our number one choice, it’s this one.
 And as an added bonus, here’s my favourite izakaya in Tokyo.